Black Widow (Natasha Romanova)

 Black Widow is a superhero appearing in American comic books published by Marvel Comics.
 Created by editor Stan Lee, scripter Don Rico, and artist Don Heck, the character debuted as an enemy of Iron Man in Tales of Suspense #52 (1964).
 She reformed into a hero in The Avengers #30 (1966) and her most well-known design was introduced in The Amazing Spider-Man #86 (1970).
 Black Widow has been the main character in several comic titles since 1970, receiving her own Black Widow series in 1999.
 She also frequently appears as a supporting character in The Avengers and Daredevil.

-Natalia Alianovna "Natasha Romanoff" Romanova (Russian: Наталья Альяновна "Наташа" Романова) is introduced as a spy for the Soviet Union until she defects to the United States.
+Natalia Alianovna "Natasha Romanoff" Romanova (Russian: Наталья Альяновна "Наташа Романофф" Романова) is introduced as a spy for the Soviet Union until she defects to the United States.
 She subsequently joins the intelligence agency S.H.I.E.L.D., partners with Daredevil, and encounters a rival Black Widow in Yelena Belova.
 Though she has no distinct superpowers, she was augmented in the Red Room, a Soviet training facility, to increase her strength and reduce her aging.
 She has training in combat and espionage, and wields bracelets that fire electric shocks and project wires she uses to traverse skyscrapers.

 Black Widow stories often explore her struggle to define her own identity as a spy and the trauma she endured from her life of training in the Red Room.
 Early stories emphasized her Soviet origin, portraying her superiors as evil and contrasting her with more noble American superheroes.
 Black Widow's status as a leading female character and femme fatale has influenced her portrayal, which was often contradictory as comics grappled with the conflict between traditional gender roles and second-wave feminism.
-The character has been heavily sexualized both by artists and by the characters with whom she interacts.
+The character is often sexualized both by artists and by the characters with whom she interacts.

 Black Widow has been adapted into a variety of other media, including film, animated series, and video games.
 A version of the character was portrayed by Scarlett Johansson in the Marvel Cinematic Universe from her first appearance in Iron Man 2 (2010) to her final one in Black Widow (2021).
 Johansson's portrayal brought increased attention to the character and influenced Black Widow's depiction in comics.